City University of New York

-The City University of New York (CUNY, pronounced /ˈkjuː.ni/, KYOO-nee) is the public university system of New York City.
+The City University of New York (CUNY, pronounced /ˈkjuːni/ KYOO-nee) is the public university system of New York City, United States.
 It is the largest urban university system in the United States, comprising 26 campuses: eleven senior colleges, seven community colleges, and eight professional institutions.
 The university enrolls more than 275,000 students.
-CUNY alumni include thirteen Nobel Prize winners and twenty-four MacArthur Fellows.
+CUNY alumni include 13 Nobel Prize winners and 24 MacArthur Fellows.

 The oldest constituent college of CUNY, City College of New York, was originally founded in 1847 and became the first free public institution of higher learning in the United States.
 In 1960, John R. Everett became the first chancellor of the Municipal College System of New York City, later known as the City University of New York (CUNY).
 CUNY, established by New York state legislation in 1961 and signed into law by Governor Nelson Rockefeller, was an amalgamation of existing institutions and a new graduate school.

 The system was governed by the Board of Higher Education of the City of New York, created in 1926, and later renamed the Board of Trustees of CUNY in 1979.
 The institutions merged into CUNY included the Free Academy (later City College of New York), the Female Normal and High School (later Hunter College), Brooklyn College, and Queens College.
 CUNY has historically provided accessible education, especially to those excluded or unable to afford private universities.
 The first community college in New York City was established in 1955 with shared funding between the state and the city, but unlike the senior colleges, community college students had to pay tuition.

 The integration of CUNY's colleges into a single university system took place in 1961, under a chancellor and with state funding.
 The Graduate Center, serving as the principal doctorate-granting institution, was also established that year.
 In 1964, Mayor Robert F. Wagner Jr. extended the senior colleges' free tuition policy to community colleges.
 The 1960s saw student protests demanding more racial diversity and academic representation in CUNY, leading to the establishment of Medgar Evers College and the implementation of the Open Admissions policy in 1970.
 This policy dramatically increased student diversity but also introduced challenges like low retention rates.
 The 1976 fiscal crisis ended the free tuition policy, leading to the introduction of tuition fees for all CUNY colleges.